Refined universality for critical KCM: upper bounds: Mechanisms

 Let us begin with the simplest case of unbalanced models.
 If $\cU$ is unbalanced with infinite number of stable directions (class \ref{log4}), droplets in \cite{Martinelli19a} on the internal scale consist of several infected consecutive columns, so that no relaxation is needed (the SG event is a singleton).
 The columns have size $\li$, which justifies the value of $\rd=q^{-O(\li)}=\exp(-O(\log(1/q))^2/q^\a)$.

 Assume $\cU$ is unbalanced with finite number of stable directions (classes \ref{log3} and \ref{log2}, see \cref{subsubsec:unbal:internal}).
-Then droplets on the internal scale will be fully infected square frames of thickness $O(1)$ and size $\li$ (see \cite{Hartarsky21a}*{Figs. 2-4} or \cref{fig:bSG:log2} for more general geometry), which gives a similar value of $\rd$.
+Then droplets on the internal scale are fully infected square frames of thickness $O(1)$ and size $\li$.
+That is, the $\ell^\infty$ ball of radius $\li$ minus the one of radius $\li-O(1)$ (see \cite{Hartarsky21a}*{Figs. 2-4} or \cref{fig:bSG:log2} for more general geometry).
+This frame is infected with probability $\rd=q^{-O(\li)}$.
 In order to relax inside the frame, one can divide its interior into groups of $O(1)$ consecutive columns (see \cite{Hartarsky21a}*{Fig. 8}).
 We can then view them as performing a CBSEP dynamics with $\uparrow$ corresponding to a fully infected group of columns.
 This is possible, because with the help of the frame each completely infected group is able to completely infect the neighbouring ones.
 Here we are using that there are finitely many stable directions to ensure both the left and right directions have finite difficulty, so finite-sized helping sets, as provided by the frame, are sufficient to propagate our group of columns.
 This was already done in \cites{Hartarsky21a} and the time necessary for this relaxation is easily seen to be $\rd^{-O(1)}$ (the cost for creating a group of infected columns)---see \cref{prop:unbal:internal}.